jennaristila/jennaristila.github.io/en/1_news.md

 <!--<img src="/images/jenna3.jpg" width="300px" alt="Jenna Ristilä" style="float: right; margin-left: 50px; margin-top: 25px;  ">-->

-### Telephone Opera, again

-In November Menotti's Telephone-opera charmed audiences in Eastern Finland, and now it's coming to the Music Center.
-Come experience a half-an-hour of hilariousness - there'll be yoga, flirting with the pianist and plenty of talking on the phone.
-On stage Päivi Pylvänäinen, soprano, Joonas Asikainen, baritone, and Jenna Ristilä, piano.
-Direction: Eljas Liinamaa.
-The performance is in Finnish.
-Free entrance.

-- __17.2__ at 4 pm in __Camerata Hall, Music Center__, Helsinki
+### Start-up Opera

+Have you ever wanted to know how an opera is made from the very beginning?
+Ristilä and Itzam Zapata have founded the Start-up Opera group, who'se creating and performing a new operatic work.
+At the moment the group is working on the libretto.
+You can follow the group's progress from [startupopera.blogspot.fi](http://startupopera.blogspot.fi/).

 <br/>

-### Lied for lunch

-Iida Antola and Jenna Ristilä are performing in Sibelius-Academy's lunchtime concert series.
-There'll be songs by Debussy and Schubert and some bel canto arias.
-Welcome!

-- __16.2__ at 12.00 in __Camerata Hall, Music Center__, Helsinki
+### Chamber music week

+Come hear the Sibelius-Academy's Chamber music week!
+Ristilä will be performing Paul Schoenfield's kletzmer-influenced trio with Marielle Iivonen and María Clavel; and Joaquin Turina's cycle of songs with soprano Iida Antola.
+The performance times will be announced later.

+- Concerts every day __20-25.4, Musiikkitalo__, Helsinki

 <br/>

-### Those who look back: Brahms, Schönberg and Szymanowski and baroque forms
+### Those who look back: Villa-Lobos, Shostakovich and Brahms

-Baroque music from the modern piano's point of view.
+Three entirely different composers who have been inspired by Baroque.
 Ristilä is currently rehearsing a solo concert program that she'll perform in August and September.
 Details about the locations and times will be updated during Spring.

+- __12.8__ klo 18.30 __Hakavuori church__, Tolarintie 1, Helsinki

 <br/>